joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ```

 * Unzip Note 1: If you are running on your own ubuntu agents, make sure `unzip` is installed first!
-* Unzip Note 2: Similarly, if you are running on your own agents, the above example requires the [workspace to be cleaned](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#workspace) for each run otherwise on the second run it will find more than one .zip file to extract.
-You could alternatively use a stronger typed pattern than the `**/*.zip` pattern in finding your zips, of course.
+* Unzip Note 2: Similarly, if you are running on your own agents, the above example requires the [workspace to be cleaned](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/phases?view=azure-devops&tabs=yaml#workspace) for each run otherwise on the second run it will find more than one `.zip`{: .filepath} file to extract.
+You could alternatively use a stronger typed pattern than the `**/*.zip`{: .filepath} pattern in finding your zips, of course.

 ### 4. Replace Tokens

 Right after you extract the contents of the artifact zip, add in the **[Replace Tokens](https://marketplace.visualstudio.com/items?itemName=qetza.replacetokens)** task.
 Note how my `rootDirectory` parameter is the same as the `destinationFolder` parameter from the unzip task.
-Additionally, `targetFiles` parameter is using a pattern to find the `main*.js` file, no matter what the file gets named for each build.
+Additionally, `targetFiles` parameter is using a pattern to find the `main*.js`{: .filepath} file, no matter what the file gets named for each build.

 ```yaml
 - task: qetza.replacetokens.replacetokens-task.replacetokens@3